danielgospodinow/PyGame/README.md

 ## Basic info:

-A simple snake game made with the python and the librarie pygame.
+A simple snake game made with python and the librarie pygame.
 I made this project to learn a little bit of python programming.

 ######Screenshots:
 <p align="center">